SparkyBobo/dmxdemonstrator/hardware/scrambler/README.md

 ## Overview

-The disrupter is an [Arduino](https://www.arduino.cc/) Shield board designed to accept the 3-wire data/clock signal from the transmitter, decode the data stream, and re-transmit the stream to the receiver.
+The frame scrambler is an [Arduino](https://www.arduino.cc/) Shield board designed to accept the 3-wire data/clock signal from the transmitter, decode the data stream, and re-transmit the stream to the receiver.
 It can impact the data bit being sent to the receiver by changing a 0 to a 1 or a 1 to a 0.

 When using the scrambler, you might consider adding two more display-pros if you already plan to use a display-pro.
 Normally, 1 display-pro is used to display the clock and data sent between the transmitter and receiver.
 Since the scrambler changes the data pin so it is different between the transmitter and receiver, an additional display-pro highlights the difference between the incoming and outgoing data.
 You can replicate all of the LEDs on the scrambler with an additional display-pro, highlighting the